Ekanosetale/National-Health-Scheme-NHS/README.md

  ![](1.jpg)

 Analysis shows that hospitals collectively admitted over 55,000 patients with an average age of 52 years.
-Gender distribution revealed a slight dominance of female patients, while blood group O+ appeared most common among admitted patients.
+Gender distribution revealed a slight dominance of female patients, while blood group A+ appeared most common among admitted patients.
 The data indicates a balanced representation across age groups, suggesting that chronic conditions such as diabetes and hypertension affect both middle-aged and elderly populations.
 This trend aligns with global healthcare patterns in non-communicable diseases.

 2. Admission Trends